 Cambridge, MA, USA

 In medicine, a biomarker is a biological feature that can be used to measure the presence or progress of a particular disease.
 Biomarkers can be used to assess the effectiveness of a particular treatment in helping to alleviate the effects of a disease.
 We are helping fund development of new biomarkers for Duchenne that aim to monitor the progression of Duchenne more effectively and measure patients’ response to new treatments in clinical trials.

 Why are we supporting this project?

 Despite the significant acceleration of therapeutic developments in the field of Duchenne in the last few years, a number of issues remain to be solved and require dedicated support and attention.
 We need better and more reliable outcome measures for boys with Duchenne, which is an area that has been insufficiently explored in the field so far.
 Characterisation of better outcome measures will enable the field to monitor disease progression and benefits of any therapeutic strategies in a more coherent and reliable manner.
-The newly funded projects supported by the Duchenne Research Fund will address those shortcomings and I am confident that the successful completion of those will make seminal contributions to the field of Duchenne.Professor Ronald Cohn
+The newly funded projects supported by the Duchenne Research Fund will address those shortcomings and I am confident that the successful completion of those will make seminal contributions to the field of Duchenne.Dr Ronald Cohn

 View our other newly funded research.

 Catch up on our fundraising and research progress.